lu1zviana/ByteCore/README.md

-# Project 03 - Responsive Web Page
+# ByteCore - Responsive Web Page

 This project is a responsive web page developed with HTML and CSS.
 The goal is to present a company website, with sections for services, about, team, contact, and location.
 The design is modern and adapted for different devices.